- Improved weather protection, particularly from wind and rain.

 To find out more about public transport, or to plan your journey, please visit translink.com.au, download the MyTransLink app, or call 13 12 30.

 How much will it cost to deliver the SMBI Ferry Terminals Upgrade Project?

 The project budget has now increased to $37 million due to escalation in construction costs and some changes to the project scope.

 How has the community been consulted?

-Redland City Council has been consulting with island communities and other key stakeholders since 2016 to understand how they use the terminals, what they like and don't like about them, and what the upgraded terminals should do and how they should look.
+Redland City Council has been consulting with island communities and other key stakeholders since 2016 to understand how they use the terminals, what they like and do not like about them, and what the upgraded terminals should do and how they should look.

-In 2016, Council collected feedback through surveys, meetings and the project’s Your Say web page.
-A number of themes were identified that informed the designs, including:
+In 2016, Council collected feedback through surveys, meetings, and the project’s Your Say webpage.
+Several themes were identified that informed the designs, including:

 Later in 2017, and following an in-depth stakeholder review, our designers began working on the initial concepts to ensure they align with the island communities’ expectations and technical requirements.

 The valuable feedback gathered throughout these stages has informed the development of the concept designs.